Last updated: November 30, 2022

 Step 1: Determine Whether Your Operating Agreement Set Out Formal Procedures.

-The company's operating agreement governs how the LLC is run and outlines the rules and the company's own procedures for adding and removing members.
+The company's operating agreement governs how the LLC is run and outlines the rules and the company's own procedures for adding and removing LLC members.

 In most cases, it will be up to the remaining members of the LLC to decide how a member can be removed.